 $ make deploy

-# Stop locally deployed cluster and cleanup all cluster-related data and bucket metadata (but not cluster map)
+Example: shutdown cluster and cleanup all its data and metadata

 $ make kill clean

-# Stop and then deploy (non-interactively) cluster consisting of 7 targets (4 mountpaths each) and 2 proxies; build `aisnode` executable with the support for GCP and AWS backends
+Example: shutdown/cleanup, and then deploy non-interactively a cluster consisting of 7 targets (4 mountpaths each) and 2 proxies; build aisnode executable with GCP and AWS backends

 System environment variables